The physical world and your relation to it

 Courses offered by the Department of Physics and Astronomy are designed to bring the student to an increasingly independent level of investigation in experimental and theoretical physics.
 Denison offers a variety of facilities and equipment for teaching and research in the physical sciences.

 In the Classroom

-The department offers over 16 courses per year, from introductory physics and astronomy to astrophysics, optics, quantum mechanics, and the advanced seminar.
+The department offers a wide variety of courses, from introductory physics and astronomy, to astrophysics, biophysics, quantum mechanics, and thermodynamics.
 Denison thrives on the close student-faculty connection, with about 20-30 students per introductory class and about 10 in advanced classes.
 Unique to our program is an emphasis on “doing physics.”
 In advanced lab, students design and conduct individualized experiments.
 Recent examples include: building an AM radio, measuring the speed of light, stellar photometry, and seismology.

 Outside the Classroom

 Each of our students is required to be involved in some sort of research during their time at Denison.
 These projects contribute to new knowledge and often lead to co-authored professional papers and presentations.
 Recent examples of research include: laser spectroscopy of single-electron interferometers; simulation of clumpy and turbulent star formation; observations of fast variations in radio jets in active galaxies; photoluminescence of carbon nanotubes; and biomechanics of baseball pitching.

 Our students are a close-knit group who are among the top students in the college, participating in theatre, orchestra, varsity athletics, and service organizations.
 They work hard and organize many of our departmental activities including movie nights, science olympics, outreach activities, and field trips to places like Fermilab.